serengil/deepface/README.md

 You can find out more about RetinaFace on this [repo](https://github.com/serengil/retinaface).

+**Applications**

+### Gender based cleaning algorithm [repo](https://github.com/nelson123-lab/Gender_based_cleaning_algorithm)
+You can use the DeepFace gender detection feature as a cleaning algorithm.
+The removal of noisy images from groups of both face- and faceless images is possible.
+The script can be modified for several other applications including grouping of a certain population together, counting the number of people of a group and removal of less quality images from the face image data etc.

 **API** - [`Demo`](https://youtu.be/HeKCQ6U9XmI)

 Deepface serves an API as well.
 You can clone [`/api/api.py`](https://github.com/serengil/deepface/tree/master/api/api.py) and pass it to python command as an argument.
 This will get a rest service up.
 In this way, you can call deepface from an external system such as mobile app or web.